 Make Extensions Trusted

 Never trust Extension code without thorough review.
-Extensions can use external packages from NPM, which may contain malicious code or routines.
-An Extension can steal sensitive information when executed in the standard environment.
+Extensions can use external npm packages, which may contain malicious code or routines.
+An Extension can expose sensitive information when executed in the standard environment.

 Make Extensions Trusted